huangjch526/ginseng/_pages/about.md

 # 🔥 News
 - *2024.04*: I am awarded the **Outstanding Graduate Student of Chinese Academy of Sciences, Outstanding Graduate Student of Beijing Universities (中科院优秀毕业生、北京高校研究生优秀毕业生)**!
+- *2024.03*: Our paper GPT4Motion is the **Best Workshop Paper Candidate** in CVPR2024!
-- *2023.12*: In 2023, I had 9 articles accepted, 8 of which were first-authored (or equal contribution)
+- *2023.12*: From 2023 to now, I had 10 articles accepted, 5 of which were regular papers in the CCF/Tsinghua A/B journal or conference.
+Most of these papers are my first-authored.
 - *2023.12*: I am awarded the **SIAT president scholarship**!
 - *2023.10*: I am awarded the **Best paper candidate** in PRICAI!
 - *2023.10*: I get my SSP offers from many companies. 🔬